Search

 Project Activities

 The Family Support Institute of BC (FSI) is on a community engagement journey to gather stories on what has and has not been working in the current system for Children and Youth with Support Needs (CYSN).
+Welcome to the Family Voices Project!

-Welcome to the Family Voices Project.
-We want to hear from you!
+We want to hear from BC families and youth self-advocates who currently have, or are in need of, CYSN services and supports.
 Connect with us in-person when we visit your city/community, or connect with us virtually between July and September 2024.
-Register to connect with us now!

 Join a community engagement session